Cherry-Corporation/Html-Clicker/README.md

 Game data, including points, upgrades, and preferences, are stored in local storage or a backend server for persistent progress.
 Save and load game functionality allows you to pick up where you left off!

-# 🎮 How to Play:
-1. Click 🖱️: Start by clicking the "Click Me!" button to earn points.
-2. Upgrade ⚙️: Use your points to upgrade your clicker, increasing the number of points per click.
-3. Buy Auto-Clicker 🤖: Spend points to purchase auto-clickers that earn points automatically every second.
-4. Activate Boost ⚡: Double your points for a limited time by activating the boost.
-5. Prestige 🏅: Reach a point milestone and reset your progress to gain prestige levels that increase your points per click.
-- Dark Mode 🌙: Click the button to toggle between light mode and dark mode to suit your gaming environment!

 ## 🖥️ Setup & Installation for development:
 - Clone this repository: